ucfopen/UDOIT/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 Primary Contact: Jacob Bates (jacob.bates@ucf.edu)

+## Supported Languages
+UDOIT currently offers support for both English (en) and Spanish (es).
+This can be configured either across the entire UDOIT instance or for a specific institution.